City of Lynn, Massachusetts, 1870s

 Central Square, point of departure

 A few streets away from and running parallel to Broad Street was the Boston & Maine railroad line.
-In bustling Central Square each Sunday, Mr. and Mrs. Eddy boarded a train at the newly built B&M terminal to preach in the capital city of Boston.
+In bustling Central Square each Sunday, Mary and Gilbert boarded a train at the newly built B&M terminal.
+They were headed to the capital city of Boston, where Mary would preach.
 From that station, in January 1882 – along these tracks to Boston and a wider world – the Eddys took leave of Lynn.